Back to all

 Figure 3 – Configuration panel of Node-RED.

-• A grid in the middle where I can design my project.
+• A grid in the middle where you can design my project.

-• A menu panel on the left with a list of objects, called nodes, which I can drag and drop on the grid to design my configuration.
+• A menu panel on the left with a list of objects, called nodes, which you can drag and drop on the grid to design your configuration.

 • And an information panel on the right, which holds the debug panel, among others.